• Skip to primary navigation

 I will tell you one cool thing, come in close so I can whisper, I don't want this getting around to just anybody.....

-This is magic relish.
+This is a magic pickle relish.
 Yup, uh-huh, you heard me right.

 Why is it magic?